Skip to main content

 Number of rows: 1

-The cluster is now configured as rack aware.
+The cluster is now configured with rack awareness.

 Dynamically configuring rack ids